kklkit/Factions/README.md

 ## Committing

 1. Commit and push the changes inside of each submodule.
-2. Commit and push the changed submodules from the top-level repository.
+2. Commit and push the changed submodules in the top-level repository.

 Committing the submodules in the top-level repository saves the latest commit in each submodule.
 This allows us to update without having to go into each submodule and running pull.